-This Chocolate Toffee Fudge Recipe is so easy, you won’t believe it.
+This Chocolate Toffee Fudge Recipe is so easy, you won't believe it.
 This recipe is foolproof, and the magic ingredient is sweetened condensed milk.
-Fudge is a perfect addition to your holiday treat tray, and homemade fudge is also a lovely gift.
-I love fudge, and I’ve been making this fudge recipe for years because it’s so easy, and also decadently delicious.
+Fudge is a perfect addition to your holiday treat tray, right, and homemade fudge is also a lovely, and appreciated gift.
+I love fudge, and I've been making this delicious fudge recipe for years because it's so easy, and it's also decadently delicious.

-Usually, the recipes I post here are pretty healthy, but, it’s the holiday season and that means some indulgence, right?
-It’s perfectly OK, and expected to make, share, and enjoy some sweet and decadent goodies.
-In fact, it’s one of the best things about the festive season.
+Usually, the recipes I post here are pretty healthy.
+But, hey, it's the holiday season, and that means that we can enjoy some indulgence, right?
+It's perfectly OK ,and pretty much expected, at this time of year, to make, share, and enjoy some sweet and decadent goodies.
+In fact, it's one of the best things about the festive season.